 The perfect way to end a full day of sightseeing is at a classic Scottish pub, so kick back with a pint of real ale at The Halfway House on your way back to the hostel.
 This traditional establishment has a range of affordable meals on the menu including steak and gravy pie, so grab a tasty pub dinner while you’re there.

 Start your second day at the other end of the Royal Mile by visiting Palace of Holyroodhouse .
-This palace is used as the royal residence when the Queen is visiting Edinburgh, which she does for one week every summer.
-The rest of the time, this 16th century palace is open to the public so you can wander through the halls pretending like you’re on the cast of Downton Abbey.
+This 16th century palace is open to the public so you can wander through the halls pretending you’ve gone back in time.
 The entrance ticket includes a self-guided audio tour where you’ll learn about historic tapestries, marvel at elegant furniture, admire painted portraits of important historical figures, and get a glimpse of monarch life.

 Day two: Afternoon